bwiessneth/flask_rest_client/README.rst

 Installation
 ============

-The name of the application you are going to set up is called **flask_rest_api**.
+The name of the application you are going to set up is called **flask_rest_client**.
-If you wish to use another name make sure to replace **flask_rest_api** in all of the following steps with the name of your choice.
+If you wish to use another name make sure to replace **flask_rest_client** in all of the following steps with the name of your choice.